 Sergey Ivanov was a Russian painter.

-In 1908-13 he painted 18 pictures for the project Pictures of Russian history.
+In 1908-13 he painted 18 pictures for the project Pictures of Russian History.

-He taught at the Stroganov School of Industrial Art (1899-1906), in the Moscow School of Painting, Sculpture and Architecture (1900 / 1903-1910).
+He taught at the Stroganov School of Industrial Art (1899-1906) and the Moscow School of Painting, Sculpture and Architecture (1900 / 1903-1910).

-He was a member of the exhibitions of the Moscow Society of Art Lovers (1887, 1889, 1894), Association of the Wanderers (1887-1901), The Union of 36 (1901, 1902), World of Art (1903), the Union of Russian Artists (1903-1910).
+Moreover, he was a member of the exhibitions of the Moscow Society of Art Lovers (1887, 1889, 1894), Association of the Wanderers (1887-1901), The Union of 36 (1901, 1902), World of Art (1903), the Union of Russian Artists (1903-1910).

 Ivanov fruitfully worked as a master of etching and lithography, as well as an illustrator of works by Nikolai Gogol, Mikhail Lermontov, Alexander Pushkin and many other famous writers.

 The artist died on August 16, 1910 in the village Svistuha (now Dmitrov District, Moscow Region).